 John G. Houston, Ph.D.

-President and Chief Executive Officer
+President and Chief Executive Officer ARVINAS, INC. 5 SCIENCE HARK 395 WINCHESTER AVE.
+NEW HAVEN, CT 06611

-VOTE BY INTERNET - www.proxyvote.com
+VOTE BY INTERNET Before The Meeting - Go to www.proxyvote.com

-Use the internet to transmit your voting instructions and for electronic delivery of information.
-Vote by 11:59 P.M.
-ET on 06:02/2020.
-Have your praxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.
+Use the Internet to transmit your voting instructions and for electronic delivery of information.
+Vote by 11:59 p.m.
+Eastern Time on June 7, 2021.
+Have your proxy card in hand when you access the web site and follow the instructions to obtain your records and to create an electronic voting instruction form.